What is resin flooring?

 Polyurethane resin flooring provides a floor with excellent resistance to impact, abrasion and most chemicals.
 It can often be seen in the industrial sector within factories, warehouses and production plants.

-Firstly, polyurethane resin has a high-temperature resistance.
+Temperature resistance: Firstly, polyurethane resin has a high-temperature resistance.
 This means that unlike other surfaces, it remains unaffected by hotter environments.
 In food production, hot trays, trolleys and other equipment may be left to stand on a surface for long periods.
 Some floors would then sink under this heat which causes health and safety issues by the creation of an uneven surface.
 In contrast, polyurethane would not be so easily damaged and would not sink under the pressure.

-Another benefit of resin floors is that they are durable and versatile.
+Durable and Versatile: Another benefit of resin floors is that they are durable and versatile.
 They can be customised to the client’s individual needs and so can be installed in a variety of environments.
 They are slip-resistant and are ideal for public environments and various commercial setups.

-Finally, floors with added slip resistance are a requirement in many commercial and industrial environments.
+Slip Resistance in Floors: Finally, floors with added slip resistance are a requirement in many commercial and industrial environments.
 This is why resin floor paints and resin coating products are so popular.
 Aggregate can be added to an epoxy resin, polyurethane and polyaspartic systems for added grip.
 This creates a safer floor to work on which can be vital in environments where liquids are used or where dampness/moisture can occur.

 Epoxy